 Sergei Guriev is professor of economics at Sciences Po in France, and is a research fellow at the Center for Economic Policy Research.

 James Kanter is a journalist and the founder and editor of the EU Scream podcast.

 Sam Leon is head of Data Investigations at Global Witness.

 Olena Pavlenko is president of DiXi Group in Ukraine.

-Daniela Schwarzer is the Open Society Foundations’ executive director for Europe and Eurasia.
+Until May 2023, Daniela Schwarzer was the executive director for Open Society–Europe and Central Asia.